 Big Brothers Big Sisters Match Support Specialists have compiled a list of general resources that includes everything from activity ideas to information about after-school programs.
 The links listed below will direct you to external websites which are not endorsed by Big Brothers Big Sisters Independence.

-Education and After-School Programs
+Education & After-School Programs

 - A Better Chance – an organization designed to help high achieving students of color, grades 6 through 11, earn placement in some of the nation’s finest independent and public schools to be considered for placement and financial aid.
 Students admitted to the program also receive college prepatory skills and expanded educational and leadership opportunities.